Centipede: Internal phylogeny

-The Chilopoda are then split into two clades: the Notostigmophora including the Scutigeromorpha and the Pleurostigmophora including the other four orders.
-The main difference is that the Notostigmophora have their spiracles located mid-dorsally.
 It was previously believed that Chilopoda was split into Anamorpha (Lithobiomorpha and Scutigeromorpha) and Epimorpha (Geophilomorpha and Scolopendromorpha), based on developmental modes, with the relationship of the Craterostigmomorpha being uncertain.
 Recent phylogenetic analyses using combined molecular and morphological characters supports the previous phylogeny.
 The Epimorpha still exist as a monophyletic group within the Pleurostigmophora, but the Anamorpha are paraphyletic, as shown in the cladogram:

-Developmental constraint

-Geophilomorph centipedes have been used to argue for an evolutionary developmental constraint: that the evolvability of a trait, the number of segments in the case of geophilomorph centipedes, was constrained by the mode of development.
-The geophilomorph centipedes have variable segment numbers within species, yet as with all centipedes, they always have an odd number of pairs of legs.
-In this taxon, the number of segments ranges from 27 to 191, but is never an even number.

 Evolution of venoms

 All centipedes are venomous.
 Over the first 50 million years of the clade's evolutionary history, centipede venoms appear to have consisted of a simple cocktail of about four different components, and differentiation into specific venom types appears to have only occurred after the currently recognized five orders had developed.
 The evolution of the venom includes horizontal gene transfer, involving bacteria, fungi and oomycetes.

 Interaction with humans

 As food

-As a food item, certain large-sized centipedes are consumed in China, usually skewered and grilled or deep fried.
-They are often seen in street vendors’ stalls in large cities, including Donghuamen and Wangfujing markets in Beijing.
+As a food item, certain large centipedes are consumed in China, usually skewered and grilled or deep fried.
+They are often seen in street vendors' stalls in large cities, including Donghuamen and Wangfujing markets in Beijing.

 Large centipedes are steeped in alcohol to make centipede vodka.